 A = Drainage areas in acres.

 A minimum time of concentration of ten minutes shall be used, with detailed computation made to determine the exact time of concentration to each inlet facility.

 Design Storm Frequency

-NOTE: The above information/hyperlinks are not intended to be an all-encompassing list of list of Haltom City’s stormwater/drainage requirements.
-Rather, the above is provided as an aide for owners, developers, applicants, engineers, contractors, who are looking for a quick guide/reference.
+- The previous information/hyperlinks are not intended to be an all-encompassing list of Haltom City's stormwater/drainage requirements.
+Rather, the above is provided as an aide for owners, developers, applicants, engineers, and contractors, who are looking for a quick guide/reference.